Made with grapefruit juice and maple syrup, this easy Grapefruit Kombucha is sweet and tart. It's a refreshing drink any time of the day!

-Citrus Kombucha is another homemade kombucha flavor during citrus season.
+Citrus Kombucha is another homemade kombucha flavor during the citrus season.

 Two Types of Fermentation